Camperville, Manitoba

 Camperville is a community in the Canadian province of Manitoba.

 Camperville's residents are mainly Métis.
 It is situated on the western shore of Lake Winnipegosis.
-Manitoba Highway 20 passes through the village.
+Manitoba Highway 20 (Northern Woods and Water Route East Branch) passes through the village.

 Local economy includes salt mining, tourism, hunting, fishing and trapping.

 History

 The community was named for Father C.J.
 Camper, an early Roman Catholic missionary.
-The community had a church built 1906–1910, which was subsequently destroyed in 1930 but was rebuilt, as the walls of the old church were reusable.
+Nearby community Pine Creek First Nation had a church built 1906–1910, which was subsequently destroyed in 1930 but was rebuilt, as the walls of the old church were reusable.
 However, one can easily distinguish between the two because the first church had a two-storey steeple while the steeple on the second was only one storey.